yzyGitHuub/Remote-Sensing-Algorithm/README.md

 # Remote-Sensing-Algorithm
-Implement common remote sensing algorithms, or some little tricks in data analysis and data processing.
+Just to implement common remote sensing algorithms, or some little tricks in data analysis and data processing.